ishita9988/EDA-on-Netflix-Dataset/README.md

 ## Aim

 This is an Exploratory Data Analysis project on Netflix dataset using Python.
-The goal is to analyse and find pattern in the data.
-A dashboard has also been created by the help of tableau to make the analysis visually interactive.
+The goal is to analyse and extract meaningful insights from the dataset .
+A dashboard has also been created by the help of tableau to make the analysis interactive.